 The mountain also has 300 bird species, 40 of which are restricted range species; Moorland Francolin, Moustached Green Tinkerbird and Alpine Chat.
 Finally, about half of Uganda’s butterfly species call Mount Elgon home.

-Mount Elgon can claim to be host to elephants, buffalo (lower slopes), small antelope, duiker, black-and-white colobus and blue monkey, red-tailed monkey any many more.
+Animal Life at Mount Elgon National Park can claim to be host to elephants, buffalo (lower slopes), small antelope, duiker, black-and-white colobus and blue monkey, red-tailed monkey any many more.

 Additionally, half of Uganda’s butterfly species have been reported in Mount Elgon.